 - Your panel shows signs of rust or corroded breakers within the panel

 - The inability of your appliances to run at full power

 - Ground fault circuit interrupters (GFCIs) not located in critical areas specified by code

 - Your existing panel is less than 200 amps

 The cost for an electrical panel upgrade is minimal when compared to the damage that can be caused by an electrical fire and the risk that older, outdated panels and panel wiring pose to your family and your possessions.

-Premium Electric provides affordable electrical services to many communities in the Fraser Valley including Abbotsford, Chilliwack and Mission, and would be pleased to serve you.
+Premium Electric provides affordable electrical services to many communities in the Fraser Valley including Abbotsford, Chilliwack, Mission, and Maple Ridge BC, and would be pleased to serve you.
 Call our Abbotsford electricians at 604-308-6195 about upgrading your electrical panel today.
 We can also be reached by email or through our online Contact Form.

 Premium Electric also offers 24-hour emergency electrical services.